Skip to main content

 Double Jeopardy in Colorado Criminal Law

-After the defendant was released from jail due to the Denver bail bonds service, he can now continue living his life under the Court's direction, and the 24/7 bail bond agent’s terms and conditions.
+After the defendant was released from jail due to the Denver bail bonds service, he can now continue living his life under the Court's direction and the 24/7 bail bond agent’s terms and conditions.
 However, being in a trial proceeding for a criminal charge can be an exhausting process for the defendant.
-What’s more is if the complainant will be able to retry your case even after the Court's decision.
+What’s more is that the complainant will be able to retry your case even after the Court's decision.
 That's where the double jeopardy clause of the Fifth Amendment comes in.
-Double Jeopardy Basics Jeopardy in law means a risk of being charged with…
+Double Jeopardy Basics Jeopardy in law means a risk of being…

 Read More